jonathanpallant/rust/src/doc/rustc/src/platform-support/thumbv7em-none-eabihf.md

 See [`arm-none-eabi`](arm-none-eabi.md) for information applicable to all `arm-none-eabi` targets.

 This target uses the hard-float ABI: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
-This target therefore srequire the use of an FPU (which is optional on Cortex-M4 and Cortex-M7).
+This target therefore requires the use of an FPU (which is optional on Cortex-M4 and Cortex-M7).
 See also the soft-float ABI version of this target [`thumbv7em-none-eabi`](thumbv7em-none-eabi.md).

 [t32-isa]: https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture
 [ARMv7E-M]: https://developer.arm.com/documentation/ddi0403/latest/